Legalization sparks innovation; bongs might see some creativity if cannabis is legalized

 As the waxing trend of marijuana legalization is currently sweeping across the globe, we’re seeing a proliferation of the makes, shapes and sizes of bongs available in the market today.
 Basically, there are three main categories of bongs:

 - The classic straight tube bong: Bongs in this category have been around for a while.
-They have a simple, straight design.

 Straight tube bong